patelsuhani/web_programming/lecture_1/notes.md

  ![resolving merge conflict](./merge_conflict.jpeg)

+ * To **resolve a merge conflict**, open the file with the conflict(s) and modify it until you are satisfied with the changes and remove the commit markers that git added automatically.

  * **hash** is the unique sequence of numbers and characters that helps to identify any particular commit.

+ *